choria-io/website/docs/content/development/mcorpc/applications/_index.md

 ## Overview

-MCollective supports a single executable - called mco - and have a plugin type called application that lets you create applications for this single executable.
+MCollective supports a single executable - called mco - and has a plugin type called application that lets you create applications for this single executable.

 While we have a standard generic client called _mco rpc_ to interact with your network, sometimes this standard approach does not work - perhaps you wish to add specific input munging, query databases or just display the output in a custom manner.
 Some agents have utility actions that produce so much data that just dumping it to the display is not useful.
 Other actions are not designed for generic interaction - they support fuller automation flows.
 For all these needs you can extend the _mco_ CLI with new plugins.